Capture the flag: Stealing sticks

 "Stealing sticks" is a similar game played in the British Isles, the United States, and Australia.
 However, instead of a flag, a number of sticks or other items such as coats or hats are placed in a "goal" on the far end of each side of the playing field or area.
-As in capture the flag, players are sent to a "prison" if tagged on the opponents' side, and may be freed by teammates.
+As in Capture the Flag, players are sent to a "prison" if tagged on the opponents' side, and may be freed by teammates.
 Each player may only take one of their opponents' sticks at a time.
 The first team to take all of the opponents' sticks to their own side wins.

 Software and games

-In 1984, Scholastic published Bannercatch for the Apple II and Commodore computers.
-An edutainment game with recognizable capture-the-flag mechanics, Bannercatch allows up to two humans (each alternating between two characters in the game world) to play capture the flag against an increasingly difficult team of four AI bots.
+In 1984, Scholastic published Bannercatch for the Apple II and Commodore 64 computers.
+An educational video game with recognizable capture-the-flag mechanics, Bannercatch allows up to two humans (each alternating between two characters in the game world) to play capture the flag against an increasingly difficult team of four AI bots.
 Bannercatch's game world is divided into quadrants: home, enemy, and two "no-mans land" areas which hold the jails.
 A successful capture requires bringing the enemy flag into one team's "home" quadrant.
 Players can be captured when in an enemy territory, or in "no-mans land" while holding a flag.
 Captured players must be "rescued" from their designated jail by one of the other members of the team.
 Fallen flags remain where they dropped until a time-out period elapses, after which the flag returns to one of several starting locations in home territory.
 The 2D map also features walls, trees and a moving river, enabling a wide variety of strategies.
 Special locations in the play area allow humans to query the game state (such as flag status) using binary messages.

 In 1992, Richard Carr released an MS-DOS based game called Capture the Flag.
 It is a turn-based strategy game with real time network / modem play (or play-by-mail) based around the traditional outdoor game.
 The game required players to merely move one of their characters onto the same square as their opponent's flag, as opposed to bringing it back to friendly territory, because of difficulties implementing the artificial intelligence that the computer player would have needed to bring the enemy flag home and intercept opposing characters carrying the flag.